bjpeixoto/fantasypunk/02-getting-started.md

 - Always ask questions.
 Always answer questions;
 - Help everyone else get the spotlight...
 - ... but shine on when you have it.

+---

+game start loop

+- ... you are at the bonfire/rest/whatever, in the “dungeon”
+- what kind of party are you? - choose type
+- create a character - identity & origin
+    - come up with name and looks (or leave it for later) and come up with ancestry
+    - use Kith & culture worksheet
+    - come up with origin from the table
+    - go through most character creation
+    - obligations and debts? get from party worksheet?
+    - principles & agenda - 1 individual principle (suggestions) and 1 agenda (from party worksheet
+- dungeon: roll mission table
+    - dungeon worksheet
+    - use hex flower
+    - every time fill 6 items in the hex flower, something happens?
+    - guide through dungeon exploration
+    - create a “boss” or big trouble
+    - go through challenge
+- return to local community
+    - make “create community” move
+    - “toxic powers” worksheet
+    - party obligatins/debt?
+    - NPCs?
+    - downtime
+    - next quest/objective/delve

+Form a party

+When you form a party decede as a group whether you are on the loose or on the run, then choose the respective playbook

+On the Run

+Exiles, criminals, outcasts etc, maybe you are not but someone influential thinks you are.

+In Hiding or On the Road

+### Set the Stage

+When you **set the stage,** decide what

+---

 # Playing the Game